I should warn you, some parts in Episode 73 are gonna get pretty icky.

 "Oh shut up, you fool.
 You don't even have a body."

 "Sí, debido de sus diagramas fallados."
 (Yes, because of one of your failed plots.)

 "Why all this bickering?"
-Doc cried out from the reflection on the computer screen.
+Doc cried out.
 "Can't we all just get along?"

 "And answer the damn phone!"
 O'Malley yelled.

 "¿Por qué tenemos tantos mils máquinas apocalíptica, para no tenemos máquina del contestar la teléfono?"
 Lopez asked cynically.
 (Why do we have a million doomsday devices and no answering machine?)

 O'Malley scowled at him as he stood up and went off to answer the phone.
 "I find you far too sarcastic for just a head."

 Uh oh, our old enemies are back.
 I sense this is not going to end well for the Red and Blue Teams.